vincentsthe/tle/README.md

 * In database config, db is the database you created (from db.sql) and the other is TLX database credential

 ## Launching TLE
-* Run `node init.js`, this script used to populate redis cache
+* Run `node server.js`, this script will populate the redis cache (invalidating the previous cache first) and start the server
-* After init.js finish executing, run `node server.js` and `node cron.js`
+* After init.js finish executing, run `node cron.js` to run the cron
 * TODO: create script to manage launch script
+* NOTE: cron script also updating the redis too, so it's important to run the server script first

 ## Concept
 TLE use aggregated data heavily and will make TLX database load became very high.